u235axe/FeOFu/Readings.md

 - ber meta ocaml
 - idris (dependent type + partial evaluation + staged compilation + extendable syntax)
 - futhark (it's written in haskell)
+- [urweb](http://www.impredicative.com/ur/): - what happens with runtime polymorphismin the back-end?

 [holyjit](https://github.com/nbp/holyjit): this is also some kind of partial evaluation thing and I don't really understand it